Contents

 1.4 Metrics and Broader Domains

-• Semantic Overlap: When code isn’t easily executable, metrics like CodeBLEU and CodeBERTScore (evaluating syntax and semantic flow) assess similarity to human logic.
+• Semantic Overlap: When code isn’t easily executable and unit tests are sparse, metrics like CodeBLEU and CodeBERTScore (which uses CodeBERT to evaluate syntax and semantic flow) assess similarity to human logic.

-• Data Science: Interactive, incremental code generation in Jupyter Notebooks.
+• Data Science: Interactive, incremental code generation and evaluation within Jupyter Notebooks.

-• Code Efficiency (EffiBench / Mercury): Studies reveal that ChatGPT-generated code can take up to 3.12x the execution time of human-written solutions.
-Writing correct code is not enough; writing optimal code is the new frontier.
+• Code Efficiency (EffiBench / Mercury / EFFIBENCH-X): Writing correct code is not enough.
+Studies reveal that ChatGPT-generated code can take up to 3.12x the execution time of human-written optimal solutions.
+Measuring code efficiency across multiple programming languages is the new frontier.

 2. Agentic Frameworks